-When you apply for home insurance, you’ll be asked what types of front door locks, patio door locks and any other external door locks you have.
+When you apply for home insurance, you may be asked what types of front door locks, patio door locks and any other external door locks you have.
 Having the right type of lock can make a difference to your premium.

 Home insurance and door locks